You have ten minutes. Now go!

 I’m downstairs when the call comes.
 I’m prepared mentally because this is only a test so I don’t spend precious moments locked in search of answers, trying my best to come to terms with what it all means.
 Still, I take a few seconds.
 I’m the outdoorsy sort, I go hiking and walking with my friends every year.
 I’ve wild camped more times than I can count and had to dig a hole for my waste in the wilderness a few times, so this will be easy.
 Right?
 A minute’s gone before I’m upstairs pulling old clothes out of the wardrobe to get to my rucksacks.
 I discard the ninety litre pack I take on three day expeditions.
 Fully loaded it can carry an awesome amount of stuff, but it slows you down to a causal pace.
 I won’t be wanting to take in the scenery on this journey, I bet.
 Speed will be key, I might have to run from people, from things I’ve never met.
 So I settle for a day pack with half the capacity, but it’s waterproof, and with loads of pockets, a great compromise.

 With eight minutes left I’m at the cupboard where I keep my camping gear pulling out a Trangia camping stove.
 It’s the first thing in my bag.
-On top I throw in a fire steel, a folding knife, dry bags, woolly hats and gloves, it’s still January for a few weeks.
+On top I throw in a fire steel, a folding knife, dry bags, woolly hats and gloves, it’s still winter for a few weeks.
 A small first aid kit goes in too, as well a personal wash kit, some unopened beef jerky from another trip goes on top.
 I have a low light torch, a spork and a tin mug.
 I look at the deodorant and shower gel on the shelf next door, but leave as I walk away.
 I stuff in a sleeping bag and inflatable pillow, shocked the bag is almost full, but still pile in a small emergency kit on top.

 I move to the dresser, swinging the pack over my shoulder, the sleeping bag spirals out and I clip it to the side of the bag.
 Grabbing a technical top and t-shirt, a fleece and quick dry trousers and we’re five minutes gone as I’m racing down the stairs.
 I try to stuff two large bottles of water in, realising there’s no chance, so I empty the contents of the bag onto the living room floor and run to the hallway cupboard.
 I tap in the code for the safe and repeat, this time in the right order and pull my passport and the small amount of cash I keep for emergencies.
 Intended more for a leaking pipe than the end of the world.
 I lock the door and think what next?

 From the larder cupboard I grab packets of Uncle Ben’s rice.
-They’re pre-cooked, meant for a microwave, but they’re not bad heated on the Trangia and you can eat them cold if I must.
+They’re pre-cooked, meant for a microwave, but they’re not bad heated on the Trangia and I can eat them cold if I must.
 I grab small tins of fish, mackerel and sardines, the latter of which I have no idea why they’re in there.
 I fill my arm with beans and cereal bars, nuts left over from Christmas.
 Passing by the bathroom, I add paracetamol and antihistamine too.
 Standing staring over the bag I take a moment, knowing I’m missing something big.

 By the time I’ve found the shed keys and unlocked the back door, taking only seconds to look to the sky, pondering on how big the world suddenly seems, I’m unlocking the shed with just over a minute to go.
-Fighting to climb over everything in the way, a bike, tools and an office chair I have no where else to store, I eventually grab hold of a bottle of meths, it’s full and essential as the fuel for the Trangia burner.
+Fighting to climb over everything in the way, a bike, tools and an office chair I have nowhere else to store, I eventually grab hold of a bottle of meths, it’s full and essential as the fuel for the Trangia burner.
 My eye falls on the tool rack and a claw hammer.
 Before I know it’s in my hand and I’m swinging it through the air in a way I never have before.
 It’s heavy, but I have a feeling it could be my new best friend.
 I pause to look around the shed, grab the small two man tent and panic that I didn’t pack it all inside the bags properly after it was last used.
 I haven’t got time to look now as the time counts down on my watch.
 The ten minutes is up and my new life is piled on the living room floor.